What to Pack For Your Au Pair Adventure Abroad

 Bring:

-• A high-quality universal adapter (bring two if possible)
+• A high-quality universal adapter, ideally two if possible

 • A small power strip so you can charge multiple devices at once

-Once you arrive, you might prefer to buy local chargers for everyday devices so you don’t always need an adapter.
+Once you arrive, you may prefer to buy local chargers for your everyday devices so you do not always need to rely on an adapter.

-Completing these simple admin tasks before you go will help you arrive feeling confident, organized, and prepared:
+Completing these simple admin tasks before you leave will help you arrive feeling confident, organised, and prepared:

 • Cancel or pause any services, bills, or subscriptions you won’t need while you’re overseas